2026 Texas Senate election: Special elections

-As of July 2025, one special election is scheduled to fill an unexpired term.
+A special election took place to fill the unexpired term in Texas's 9th Senate district.
+A special election is scheduled for May 2, 2026, to fill the unexpired term in Texas's 4th Senate district.

 2025 District 9 special election

-Kelly Hancock resigned to become chief clerk of the Texas Comptroller's office in June 2025.
+Republican Kelly Hancock resigned to become chief clerk of the Texas Comptroller's office in June 2025.
 A special election to serve the remainder of the term took place on November 4th, 2025.
 Democratic candidate Taylor Rehmet received the most votes at 47.6%.
 He was followed by Republicans Leigh Wambsganss, 36%, and John Huffman, 16%.
-Special elections in Texas require a candidate to receive a majority to win, so Rehmet and Wambsganss will head to a runoff election scheduled January 31, 2026.
+Rehmet and Wembsganss advanced to a runoff held on January 31, 2026, which Rehmet unexpectedly won by a large margin.